Crypto Lender Celsius Files for Bankruptcy After Cash Crunch

 US Inflation Quickens to 9.1%, Amping Up Fed Pressure to Go Big

-Celsius, which has $167 million cash on hand, said it took the step to stabilize its business and work out a restructuring for all stakeholders.
-The filing was done in the Southern District of New York.
+Celsius, which has more than 100,000 creditors, said it took the step to stabilize its business and work out a restructuring for all stakeholders.
+The filing was made in the Southern District of New York and listed Alameda Research, the trading firm co-founded by crypto billionaire Sam Bankman-Fried, among major creditors.

-The company, which had amassed more than $20 billion in assets by offering interest rates as high as 18% to customers who deposited their cryptocurrencies, had paused all withdrawals as well as some other functions in mid-June, citing “extreme market conditions.”
+The company, one of the largest cryptocurrency lenders, had amassed more than $20 billion in assets by offering interest rates as high as 18% to depositors before it halted all withdrawals in June amid a panic run by clients.
+In its latest statement, Celsius said it has estimated assets and liabilities of anywhere between $1 billion and $10 billion.

-Cryptocurrency platforms have come under increasing pressure as the Federal Reserve aggressively raises interest rates, hurting risk sentiment and squeezing funding costs.
-Crypto broker Voyager Digital Ltd. filed for Chapter 11 bankruptcy protection earlier this month, while liquidators have been called in for bankrupt crypto hedge fund Three Arrows Capital.
+Celsius’s troubles are emblematic of the problems plaguing the digital asset space, where rising US interest rates have sent investors fleeing and triggered the collapse of lenders and hedge funds.
+Crypto broker Voyager Digital Ltd. filed for Chapter 11 bankruptcy protection this month while liquidators have been called in for bankrupt crypto hedge fund Three Arrows Capital.

+Cryptocurrency markets took Celsius’s bankruptcy filing in stride, with Bitcoin advancing 1.7% to just below $20,000 on Thursday morning in London, even as European equities declined.

+Doubts about the sky-high yields backing products such as those Celsius offers intensified after the collapse of the TerraUSD algorithmic stablecoin in May.
+Another centralized lender Babel has also halted withdrawals and crypto prices have slumped, with Bitcoin and Ether losing half their value since end-December.

-In its statement Wednesday, Celsius called that pause a “difficult but necessary decision.”
-Without the halt, it said, “the acceleration of withdrawals would have allowed certain customers —- those who were first to act -- to be paid in full while leaving others behind to wait for Celsius to harvest value from illiquid or longer-term asset deployment activities before they receive a recovery.”
+In a statement Wednesday, Celsius said it needed to halt withdrawals as without it, an acceleration of the pullouts “would have allowed certain customers —- those who were first to act -- to be paid in full while leaving others behind to wait for Celsius to harvest value from illiquid or longer-term asset deployment activities before they receive a recovery.”

 The firm has petitioned to continue to operate.
-It isn’t requesting authority to allow customer withdrawals right now, saying that customer claims would be handled through the Chapter 11 process.
-Both estimated assets and estimated liabilities are between $1 billion and $10 billion, according to the filing.
+It isn’t requesting authority to allow customer withdrawals right now, saying that claims would be handled through the Chapter 11 process.

 Kirkland & Ellis is serving as legal counsel, with Centerview Partners as financial adviser and Alvarez & Marsal the restructuring adviser to Celsius.